-Hoboken could soon be the site of competition between dispensaries seeking a monopoly on the city’s many potential customers.
+Hoboken could soon be the site of competition between Harmony Dispensary and Terrapin Dispensary seeking a monopoly on the city’s many potential customers.

 The Secaucus-based Harmony dispensary is seeking to build a second dispensary within Hoboken.
-Now, the Colorado-based company Terrapin Care Station is seeking to open there as well.
+The Colorado-based company Terrapin Care Station is seeking to open there as well.
 Both seek to open near Hoboken’s PATH subway station.

 Terrapin’s therapeutic cannabis grower/processor operation in Pennsylvania fuels more than 90 percent of dispensaries there.
 Given the proximity to New Jersey and its footprint in Pennsylvania, it made sense for them to consider New Jersey.
 They found welcoming community partners in Hoboken non-profits and the city’s officials to be equally receptive.